PerfCake/PerfCakeIDEA-deprecated/README.md

 Bug reporting
 -------------

-Please report bugs d irectly to the issues in this repository.
+Please report bugs directly to the issues in this repository.